Mike Plume

 Mike Plume (born May 28, 1968) is a Canadian country music singer and songwriter.
-He was born in Moncton, New Brunswick.
+He was born in Moncton, New Brunswick, then moved to Bonnyville Alberta.

 Background

 Canadian singer-songwriter Mike Plume fronts his roots-based namesake band.
 His first record, Songs From a Northern Town, was recorded in Texas and released in 1993 Touring with groups like Blue Rodeo helped build the group's following, and their 1998 album Song & Dance, Man has won them more fans and awards.
 In 2009 he released the album 8:30 Newfoundland, followed in June 2013 by the new album Red and White Blues.